Learning Photometric Feature Transform for Free-form Object Scan: Overview

 \section{Overview}

-To scan an object, we move an illumination-multiplexing device around to take photographs continuously.
+To scan an object, we move an illumination-multiplexing device around it to take photographs continuously.
 The light source on the device is programmed to loop over $\#p$ pre-optimized lighting patterns.
 The camera exposure is synchronized with the pattern projection.

-To reconstruct the geometry, we partition the entire sequence of captured images into groups.
-Each \textbf{group} consists of $\#p$ consecutively captured images/views, with the first one corresponds to the first lighting pattern, etc. Next, for the \textbf{center view} of the group (the $\lceil\#p/2\rceil$-th image), we aggregate and transform the multi-view photometric information from the entire group of images into a multi-channel map of distinctive and view-invariant features at the same view.
-The set of all such maps are fed to a modified NeuS~\cite{wang2021neus} for 3D reconstruction.
-To recover the reflectance, we optimize related parameters with respect to input photographs, given the previously reconstructed mesh.
-The results are stored as texture maps, which can be rendered with any conventional pipeline under novel view and illumination conditions.
-Please refer to~\figref{fig:pipeline}-a for an illustration.
+We define every $\#p$ consecutively captured images (i.e., views) as a \textbf{group}, with the first image acquired with the first lighting pattern, etc.

+To reconstruct the geometry~(\sec{sec:net}), for each group, we aggregate and transform the multi-view photometric information from all $\#p$ images into a high-dimensional feature map, defined at the \textbf{center view} (i.e., the view of the $\lceil\#p/2\rceil$-th image).
+The feature maps of all groups are directly sent as input to a multi-view stereo pipeline (e.g., NeuS~\cite{wang2021neus}) for 3D reconstruction.
+To recover the reflectance~(\sec{sec:app_fitting}), we optimize the GGX BRDF parameters with respect to input photographs, given the previously reconstructed mesh.
+The results are stored as texture maps, which can be rendered with any standard pipeline under novel view and illumination conditions.
+Please see~\figref{fig:runtime_overview} for an illustration.

+Note that each group is actually a small set of frames similar in view, but different in lighting.
+This structure generalizes from standard photometric stereo, whose input images are taken with varying illumination at the \emph{same} view.
+In comparison, the images in one of our groups have slightly \emph{different} views, as it is impossible to maintain a fixed view with a handheld device during acquisition (i.e., one key challenge we address in this paper).